 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
 Yes/No/Why?
-The operational impacts of the proposed development will not create significant additional traffic which will create congestion or environmental problems given the capacity of the existing road network and parking facilities within the park.
-The development site is also situated in close proximity to public transport routes on Castletymon road.
+The modest amount of additional traffic generated over the construction phase will be accommodated by the wider road network which feeds into the R817 to the south of the proposed development site.
 18. Is the Project in a location in which it is likely to be highly visible to many people?
-The park has extensive woodlands and tree lines along its boundaries that serve as screening from the public road network.
+The site is not located in a highly visible location.
+It is not elevated and is currently screened from the road network by the shopping complex to the east and north and partially concealed by Church property to the south and west.
+The works will be temporary and visual screening will be provided in the form of hoarding to prevent views into the construction area.
 There will be no significant visual impacts during the construction phase due to the scale and nature of the proposed development.
 The works will be temporary and visual screening will be provided in the form of hoarding to prevent views into the construction site.
 The proposed development will not generate any significant effects on landscape character or visual amenity due to its minuscule size in the context of the surrounding landscape/visual environment.
 19. Are there any areas or features or cultural importance on or around the location that could be affected by the Project?
 No features from the Sites and Monuments records are present on the proposed development site.
-A Castle - Tower House (DU022-007----) can be found to the east, c.300m from the proposed development.
-The construction works will not have any effects on the aforementioned feature as works will be contained within the extents of the site boundary.
-The proposed development will not impinge on or adversely affect the settings of any protected monuments.
-All works will occur away from the feature.
-A suitably qualified archaeologist will be engaged to monitor (licensed under the National Monuments Acts) all site clearance works, topsoil stripping and groundworks during the development.
+The nearest features are located approximately c.460 m to the north-west of the proposed development site and are separated by residential dwellings on Marian Crescent, Silverwood Road and Orchardstown Avenue.
+The site is located adjacent to the Ballyroan Church of the Holy Spirit [Protected Structure].
+There will be no impacts to the church, given the nature and the scale of the proposed works and their location relative to the church.
+The proposed development will not impinge on or adversely affect the settings of any protected monuments, as there are no recorded features within the site boundary or within its surroundings.
+The proposed development is sited on Made ground, which suggests that the possibility of unrecorded archaeological features or artefacts is low.
+Moreover, the scale and extent of excavation works is modest and unlikely result in negative effects on cultural heritage receptors.